Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 - Customer needs to provide Spoke Virtual Network dedicated to the workload with subnets for the solution.
   - Spoke Network needs to be peered with Hub Network - typically with central Firewall and connectivity to enterprise network.
-  - Private Link Subnet, control plane and compute plane subnet for Azure Databricks
+  - Private Link Subnet, front-end and backend-end subnet for Azure Databricks
   - !!!
 Subnets for Azure Databricks must have delegations for 'Microsoft.Databricks/workspaces' enabled
   - Each subnet for Azure Databricks must have same NSG associated
   - NSG for ADb must have following rules - https://learn.microsoft.com/en-us/azure/databricks/security/network/classic/vnet-inject#network-security-group-rules-for-workspaces